- What kinds of people are enrolled in the Doctoral Program?

 The Doctoral Program offers numerous opportunities to meet fellow doctoral students and Wagner faculty.
 Some of these opportunities are social in nature, while others are to help students strengthen their skills.

-Membership in professional organization is encouraged for doctoral students, and funding to attend professional conferences is available on a competitive basis.
+Membership in professional organization is encouraged for doctoral students, and funding to present professional conferences is available.

 For more information about the Wagner doctoral student community, please see our section on community, events and resources.